What does life insurance cover me for?

 If you qualify to receive Total Disability payments and you return to work on a partial basis earning less than you were before your claim, you may be eligible for a Partial Disability Benefit.
 This allows you to receive some Income Protection payments on top of the partial income you’re able to earn.

 We use a formula which is set out in your policy to calculate your Partial Disability Benefit.
-Your Claims Manager will use your payslip (or other proof of income) to understand what your regular income is.
+Your Claims Consultant will use your payslip (or other proof of income) to understand what your regular income is.
 They will also show you how your benefits reduce as you receive income from sources such as Workers’ Compensation, Centrelink, other insurance policies and, in some cases, sick leave.

 What can I do if I don’t agree with TAL’s decision about my claim?

 We have processes in place to ensure that all our claims decisions are fair and consistent.
+If you disagree with the decision we've made about your claim, you can request a review.
+You can also make a complaint to us.

 Can I request that the decision is reviewed?